-This is the Genealogical record of the family of mom's mother Marie Therfield.
+This is the Genealogical record of mom's adoptive mother's family.
 The genealogical record of Dad's family is more complete and is recorded in another file.

 1 Helena Andreas was born in 1804 and died 101 years later in 1905.
 Helena's husband's given name is unknown.
-His father's name was likely Christen \\\\\.
+His father's name was likely Christen .
 Their home in Norway was Fauchild Ostre, Toten.
 They had seven Children and they are coded 1A through 1G below.
-The family except Bertha emigrated from Norway to America in July of 1881 and settled at Wells in Faribault County of southern Minnesota.
+The family except Bertha emigrated from Norway to America in July of 1881and settled at Wells in Faribault County of southern Minnesota.
 The family were members of the Medo Lutheran Church at Mapleton in Medo Township and many of the family were baptized, confirmed, married there and many eventually buried in the church cemetery.